Northern Kentucky Drinking Water Quality

 What's Really in Your Tap Water?

-Good news for Northern Kentucky residents — your tap water meets all federal safety standards.
+Good news for Northern Kentucky residents — your tap water meets all current EPA drinking water standards.
 Lead levels test well below the EPA action level.
 No violations have been recorded in the past 3 years.

 A